Corn Refining

 • The American Medical Association stated in June 2008 that “…high fructose syrup does not appear to contribute to obesity more than other caloric sweeteners…”

-• In 1983, the S. Food and Drug Administration (FDA) formally listed high fructose corn syrup as safe for use in food and reaffirmed that decision in 1996.
+• The U.S. Food and Drug Administration (FDA) formally considers high fructose corn syrup as safe for use in food and has reaffirmed that decision many times since first doing so in 1983.

 • High fructose corn syrup is not sweeter than sugar; and high fructose corn syrup, sugar and honey all contain the same number of calories (four calories per gram).